Havengore Bridge Status: Open to marine traffic in accordance with MOD byelaws.

-- The Bridgekeeper is on duty for 2 hours either side of high tides, during daylight hours, 365 days a year and can be contacted for basic bridge status advice (see No.5 for contact details).
+- The Bridgekeeper is on duty for 2 hours either side of high tide (based on Southend-on-Sea tide times), during daylight hours, 365 days a year and can be contacted for basic bridge status advice (see No.5 for contact details).

 - If you wish to plan your journey in advance and would like advice from the Range about using the bridge on a particular day, please contact our Careline on 0800 0560108 or email us at QQSHBEnquiries@qinetiq.com.
 Please be aware that information supplied in advance is subject to change and that QinetiQ cannot provide navigational advice.

 - If you wish to receive ‘on the day’ bridge status advice, you can contact the Bridgekeeper on 01702 383436 or VHF Channel 72 (see No.3).